 WESTERHOUT, Eric Gomes.
 266. Private KEH.
 'A' Squadron.
 Entered France 17/06/1915.
 Injured as a result of falling from his horse in Jul 1915.
 Discharged 8/07/1919.
 Born 4/02/1894 in Singapore and died Apr 1964 in Hammersmith, London, England.
 Entitled to 1914/15 Star trio.

 WHEATLEY, Edward.
 898. Private KEH.
 Entered France 22/04/1915.
 Commissioned as a Second Lieutenant, Royal Engineers on 24/02/1917.
-Was a Member of Parliament in Canada post-war.
+He was a Member of Parliament in Canada post-war.
 Entitled to 1914/15 Star trio.

 WHEELER, Walter G. 2128.
 Private KEH.
 Transferred from 2KEH as Private 321.
 Entered France 4/05/1915.
 Discharged 14/05/1919.
 Awarded 1914/15 Star trio with British War Medal named to 321.
 Pte.
 Wheeler.
-K.EDW.H. (his 2KEH number) sold on electronic auction site Feb 2013 and image shown.
+K.EDW.H. (his 2KEH number) sold on electronic auction site in Feb 2013 and its image shown on the accompanying page.

 WHELAN, Henry George.
 718. Corporal.
 Entered France 22/04/1915.
 Commissioned as a Second Lieutenant (5/03/1916, London Gazette 4/04/1916), later Lieutenant, 2nd Battalion, Royal Munster Fusiliers.
 Awarded Military Cross (London Gazette 25/08/1916).
 Posted as MIA 12/04/1918 and DoW as a POW on 11/04/1918.
 Buried in Niederzwehren Cemetery CWGC Cemetery/Memorial, Hessen, Germany.
 Born in 1890 in South Africa.
 His father applied for his 1914/15 Star trio from Durban, South Africa.